Jonathan Miller, Cello, Artistic Director

 Lucia Lin, violin

-Lucia Lin currently enjoys a multi-faceted career of solo engagements, chamber music performances, orchestral concerts with the BSO and teaching at Boston University’s College of Fine Arts.
-Ms. Lin first made her debut at age eleven, performing the Mendelssohn Concerto with the Chicago Symphony and then went on to be a prize winner of numerous competitions, including the prestigious International Tchaikovsky Competition in Moscow.
-Joining the BSO at the age of 22, she has also held positions as acting concertmaster with the Milwaukee Symphony and Concertmaster with the London Symphony Orchestra for two years.
-Ms Lin is a founder of the Boston Trio and a member of the Muir String Quartet.
-A passion for the other arts has prompted her to look into creating projects that make connections across the arts, most recently “In Tandem”, an initiative dedicated to bringing new voices to classical music through commissions of ten composers.
+Lucia Lin currently enjoys a multi-faceted career of solo engagements, chamber music performances, orchestral concerts with the BSO, and teaching at Boston University’s College of Fine Arts.
+Ms. Lin made her debut at age eleven, performing the Mendelssohn Violin Concerto with the Chicago Symphony, then went on to be a prizewinner of numerous competitions, including the prestigious International Tchaikovsky Competition in Moscow.
+She joined the BSO at the age of 22, and has also held positions as acting concertmaster with the Milwaukee Symphony and for two years, concertmaster with the London Symphony Orchestra.
+Ms. Lin is a founder of the Boston Trio and a member of the Muir String Quartet.
+A passion for the other arts has prompted her to look into creating projects that make connections across the arts, most recently “In Tandem,” an initiative dedicated to bringing new voices to classical music through commissions from ten composers.

 Ayano Ninomiya, violin